 Effective solutions & the sensitive care you deserve.

-If you’re suffering with a bladder control problem, you are not alone.
+If you’re suffering from a bladder control problem, you are not alone.
 Millions of women in the United States have bladder control problems.
 Many also have some type of pelvic prolapse – a relaxation of the muscles and structures that support the pelvic organs.